There are days when I load my guacamole to the point of being a meal on its own. But most days, this authentic guacamole recipe is the one I crave.

 Or get your hands on shop-bought ripe avocados.

-Guacamole ingredients & substitutes
+Guacamole ingredients and substitutes

 Always use the best fresh ingredients in simple recipes.
 And while most substitutes won’t create guacamole as authentic as the original recipe, it will still result in a delicious avocado dip.